raquentin/raquentin.github.io/content/notes/dynamic-programming.md

 	return dp[n][m]
 ```

-## Counting Paths, But Now With Bombs
+## Counting paths, but now with bombs
 Find the number of paths to reach cell (n, m).
 Additionally, the grid has bombs, denoted by $bombs[i][j] = True$.
 Find the number of paths from (0,0) to ($n, m$) such that no bombs are traversed.
 ### Solution
 - Define array $T[1..n][1..m]$ where $T[i][j]$ is the number of paths from $(1,1)$ to $(i, j)$.